 RIN, or remote ink-signed notarization, is a type of notarization where the signer(s) and notary are in different physical locations during the signing but are connected via audio-video technology.
 After the signing, the documents are shipped to the notary for the manual application of the notarial seal.

-How to close a mortgage transaction with remote online notarization
+How to close a real estate transaction with remote online notarization (RON)

-If you ask half a dozen people how to close a real estate or mortgage transaction with RON, you may get half a dozen different answers, and that’s because everyone’s process and digital mortgage technology of choice are different.
-So, while we can’t speak for everyone else, we can speak for Stavvy.
-Below are the seven steps to close a transaction with RON within the Stavvy digital mortgage platform.
+If you ask half a dozen people how to close a real estate transaction with RON, you may get half a dozen different answers, and that’s because everyone’s process and eClosing tool kit is different.
+So, while we can’t speak for everyone, we can speak for Stavvy.
+Below are the seven steps to close a transaction with RON on the Stavvy platform.

 - Step 1: Submit and prepare a closing request.